-Gautham Nagesh is a journalist based in Washington, DC and the founder and editor of StiffJab.com, one of the most popular boxing and MMA sites on Tumblr.
-His boxing writing has been featured by The Washington Post, The Atlantic, The Hill, NPR, BoxingScene, RingTV.com, and The Queensberry Rules, among other outlets.
-Gautham is also the Tech Policy Editor at CQ Roll Call and National Treasurer of the Asian American Journalists Association.
-He grew up in Jackson, Michigan and now resides in Detroit.
+Gautham Nagesh is a staff writer for the Wall Street Journal.
+He is the founder and editor of StiffJab.com, one of the most popular boxing and MMA sites on Tumblr.
+His boxing writing has been featured by The Washington Post, The Atlantic, The Hill, NPR, BoxingScene, RingTV.com, and The Queensberry Rules among other outlets.
+Gautham grew up in Jackson, Michigan and now resides in Detroit.
 He began learning to box in 2010.

-Alister Scott Ottesen is a boxing writer and historian based in Norway.
+Alister Scott Ottesen is the official Transnational Boxing Rankings Board historian and is based in Norway.
 He has done work for Norwegian newspapers, television, and contributed with research to several boxing related books.
 Ottesen is also a contributor and editor for BoxRec.com and a member of the International Boxing Research Organization.
 He owns one of Europe’s largest collections of boxing books and magazines.

 Harry Otty is a boxing historian, author, coach, and competitor.
 A member of the International Boxing Research Organization and staff historian and writer at the Cyber Boxing Zone for over ten years, he has also compiled and written research articles for the Merseyside Former Boxers Association newsletter ‘Mugs Alley’ and was Associate Producer for the cable TV program Boxing’s Greatest Champions.
 He is the author of Charley Burley and the Black Murderers’ Row and also published Jerry Fitch’s recent biography of Jimmy Bivins.
 Otty has been involved in boxing for close to 40 years and has coached a number of national amateur champions in the United Kingdom and New Zealand.
 Originally from Liverpool, England he now lives in Auckland where he is attempting to grow his ‘micro-press’ of specialist boxing and wrestling titles.

-Vittorio Parisi (Chair), a former member of The Ring Ratings Advisory Panel, is a boxing historian, analyst, and member of the editorial staff of boxeringweb.net, the main Italian boxing website and one of the most followed in Europe.
+Vittorio Parisi, a former member of The Ring Ratings Advisory Panel, is a boxing historian, analyst, and member of the editorial staff of boxeringweb.net, the main Italian boxing website and one of the most followed in Europe.
 In recent years, he has been a boxing analyst for EurosportTelevision and Dahlia TV, as well as a journalist for the Italian Boxing Federation Magazine.
 He is involved in the boxing book series at BradipolibriEdition and is the author of Gong!
-A History of the Middleweight and Heavyweight Divisions and The Uncrowned Kings, and “Fix!”
+A History of the Middleweight and Heavyweight Divisions, The Uncrowned Kings, and “Fix!”
 Mob, Corruption, and Exploitation in Boxing.
 Parisi lives in Brescia, Italy and is one of our three chairs.